 New York City, NY

-Dazzle your senses with the rainbow of colors and creative flavors at NYC's Big Gay Ice Cream.
+Dazzle your senses with the rainbow of colors and creative flavors at one of three Big Gay Ice Cream shops in NYC.
 Offbeat soft serve options keep the lines running out the door regularly, but The Salty Pimp (a signature cone filled with vanilla ice cream, topped with dulce de leche and sea salt, then dipped in chocolate) is well worth the wait.

 Charleston stalwart Leon's Oyster Shop is that laid-back, super cool eatery everyone flocks to for fried chicken and fresh oysters, but it's even cooler for the simple-by-design dessert menu.
 Take your pick: soft serve or milkshake.
 This old school spot does simple soft serve really well: vanilla or chocolate in a classic cone, with or without rainbow sprinkles.